nkoster/websocket-upload-go/README.md

 ./websocket-upload -host example.com -port 8000
 ```

 Before uploading, an MD5 sum is calculated.
-This is for the future.
-I'm using [js-spark-md5](https://github.com/satazor/js-spark-md5) from André Cruz
-for the incremental (stream) MD5 calculation.
 The MD5sum will be used as file name, and the original file name will be saved as a symlink:

 ```